How to Give Your Accountant Access to Your Bank of America Account

 You can add additional users to your Online Banking profile and provide each with a separate Online ID and passcode.

 For each user, you can designate which account(s) the user will have access to.
-You may also place limits on the types of transactions for each account the user is granted access to.
+You can also place limits on the types of transactions for each account the user is granted access to.

 For each account linked to your Online Banking profile, you can designate each user’s access level and account settings.